lightme-fan/portfolio-fanilo/content/pages/index.md

 page: Index
 heading: Hello There!
 ---

-I am Fanilo.
-I am a web developer from Onja Madagascar and focus on front-end development.
-I always love learning new skills and getting my hands dirty.
+I am Fanilo and love creating useful stuff.
+I am a front-end developer Onja Madagascar which is an organisation.
+I am self-motivated and keen to learn new skills including coding and languages.